cesarmiguel85/SankeyWeb/README.md

 # SankeyWEB
-A simple web component to display a Sankey Graph (horizontal weighted relationship graph).
+A simple web site wrapper to display a Sankey Graph (horizontal weighted relationship graph).
 Used to integrate a Sankey Graph into a Data Studio dashboard or Powerpoint (using WebPreview add-in).
 Format: ![Timeline example](/image.jpg)